Have you ever wondered:

-If anything, the Shiba Inus are very dominant as a dog breed, and that can end up being a problem.
+If anything, the Shiba Inus are very dominant as a dog breed, which can be a problem.

 RELATED ARTICLE: 15 Shiba Inu Pros and Cons

 That doesn’t make Shiba Inu’s temperament bad.

 This breed has a hunting spirit inside of them because they were born and lived in the wild for a very long time.

 They are not the best good dogs for first-time owners, but some of them can be if you have:

 - a realistic expectation of what involves in owning them.

 - the commitment of doing the hard, consistent work of behavioral training.

 But it takes time and effort to reach the desired goals, and that’s exactly what matters in a situation like this.

 Some of them are larger, like the Akita, whereas the Shiba, for example, is the smallest one.

 The location where they raised/come from tends to influence their size.

 How Much Do Shiba Inus Shed?

 If you’re wondering how much do Shiba Inus shed, the answer is quite a bit.

 Usually, they shed 2 times per year but in some cases, it can last for up to 6 months at a time.

 If your Shiba has a long coat, it will mat, if not then the coat will not mat, so even if you brush the dog it won’t be harmful for him.

 Using a blow-dryer is a good way to remove dirt, dandruff, and hair, even remove fleas if you want.

 And Shiba Inus will mostly like the blower!

 Since shedding is one of the main issues for an owner, it’s easy to see why you might see it a huge problem if you get a Shiba Inu.